 The Photobiology unit in Dundee is regarded as a Centre of Excellence, both for the delivery of phototherapy and the training of health care staff.
 They also run a Managed Clinical Network for Phototherapy (Photonet) who oversees its provision across Scotland, so I knew this was where I wanted to be trained.

-In April 2014, supported by the SAS Development Fund, I attended the Dundee Photodermatology course.
+Supported by the SAS Development Fund, I attended the Dundee Photodermatology course.
 It comprised of an interesting mix of lectures, practical demonstrations and clinical cases and comprehensively covered curriculum requirements.
 National and International speakers from the Photobiology community also participated in the programme.

-As a result of having attended this course, I am now able to do the following:-
+As a result of having attended this course, I am now able to do the following:

 • I have expanded the range of services I can offer in this subspecialty area